OlliNie/Olli-Codes/src/pages/blog/Static Query With Hooks.md

 ![introduction image, hook](./hook.jpg)

 # About
 Gatsby Series Part 1 was all about the Gatsby data layer, and this article is all about using static queries to fetch that data.
-If you need a refersher on the Gatsby data layer you can find it @ [Data Layer Refresher](https://www.olli.codes/blog/Tranform%20.md%20files%20to%20html/).
+If you need a refresher on the Gatsby data layer you can find it @ [Data Layer Refresher](https://www.olli.codes/blog/Tranform%20.md%20files%20to%20html/).

-I am particularly excited about this article since I have been recently using React Hooks, and now Gatsby V2.1.0 has introduded `useStaticQuery` which allows the use of a React Hook to query with GraphQL.
+I am particularly excited about this article since I have been recently using React Hooks, and now Gatsby V2.1.0 has introduced `useStaticQuery` which allows the use of a React Hook to query with GraphQL.

 # Note
-This article assumes that you allready have a running Gatsby project.
+This article assumes that you all ready have a running Gatsby project.
 If you do not have one, a good place to get started is at [getting started](https://www.gatsbyjs.org/docs/).

 # Introducing Gatsby Queries
 In order to access the data within Gatsby's data layer, you need to use queries.
 Gatsby provides two different types of queries which are `static queries`, and `page queries`.
 The main difference between the two is that `page queries` can only be used with pages, and `static queries` can be used with all components.
 For a more in depth article on the difference between them go to [Static Queries Vs. Page Queries](https://www.gatsbyjs.org/docs/static-vs-normal-queries/).
 Since in this article we will be using a query to fetch the date a website was last updated and displaying that data in the footer(not a page), we will be using the static query `useStaticQuery`.